OumaimaFiyarhi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 to create a global variable add export before everything and declare it the same way as local variable. echo $((expression)) is the command to do arithmetic operations
 ** is an operator that calculates exponentiation
+# is used to convert from binary to decimal